Image adapted from Braga, M. (2023) & Irwin, Terry & tonkinwise, cameron & Kossoff, Gideon. (2020).

-From boosting infinite growth in build world towards sustainable change in the whole system.
+From boosting infinite growth towards sustainable change in the whole system.

-We have designed ourselves and the whole planet into extreme difficulties.
+We have designed ourselves – and the planet – into serious trouble.

-Whether you work in the strategic or more practical levels of design your thoughts are supposedly focused into creating amazing CX through the design.
-You probably are also familiar with the fact that when the customer experience is superb, it evidently increases the value, commitment, retention and ultimately fuels the economical growth and profitability.
+Whether you work in the strategic or more practical levels of design your thoughts are supposedly focused into creating top notch experiences.
+When the customer experience is superb, it evidently increases the value, commitment, retention and ultimately fuels the economical growth and profitability.
 So, from the economic perspective everything seems to be working just fine.
-The decision to invest in human-centric design is an easy one.

 By taking a wider perspective we can quickly see that there’s some serious hiccups in the planetary and societal systems.
-Planetary boundaries are bouncing.
-The climate is warming up along with biodiversity loss and biochemical flows are about to slip from the safe operating space.
-This bouncing becomes tangible in a form of environmental phenomena, such as the extreme weather events from droughts to floods and heat periods.
+Planetary boundaries are bouncing: the climate change, biodiversity loss and biochemical flows are about to slip from the safe operating space leading to various phenomena, such as the extreme weather events from droughts to floods and heat periods.
 In addition, over 1 million species are threatened with extinction and biochemical flows are crossing the unsustainable levels because the fertiliser production and application are leading to nitrogen emissions into the atmosphere in various forms, rather than taken up by crops – resulting to rains that basically pollutes the waterways and coastal zones.
 Nicely done, humankind!

 We, as the whole human society, have been blinded by the idea of growth and forgotten the simple fact that infinite growth on a finite planet is an oxymoron.
 And now, we are facing the facts and have a design task of our lifetime in our hands.